Noomii logo

 It does help in the email if you explain who you are and your training and credentials so they know you really know your stuff.
 If they don't take you up on your ideas the first time - keep trying.
 I had to submit quite a few times before they first gave me a chance, but once they used me once and liked me, they have me back all the time.
 Hope that helps!

-Adrian Cahill almost 7 years ago
+Adrian Cahill over 8 years ago

 Thanks Kimberly.
 Really like this article.
 Particularly due to it's authenticity being from you.